 Dr. Matthias Stahl – who I am

-Originally, I started off as a biochemist and today I am a data visualization specialist.
+Originally, I started off as a biochemist and today I am an award-winning data visualization specialist.
 After having run my own company higsch, I joined DER SPIEGEL as Deputy Head of their Graphics & Interactive team.
 So far it has been an amazing journey!

 When I left school I wasn’t sure what to study.
 I had a strong interest in informatics, but also loved all the little proteins in our body cells doing biochemistry.
 Finally – after having cultured bacteria at my parent’s home – I chose biochemistry and moved from Schifferstadt in the Southwest of Germany to Munich in Bavaria.